szabgab/silicon-wadi/README.md

 (TODO: add a definitive list of technologies and check the submissions agains that list)

 "area" is one of the following areas.
 (TODO: unify the words used in the field.
 Create a JSON file of all the areas with descriptions where there might be ambiguity.
 Script to verify we use only the arease defined in that file.)

+https://www.gps-coordinates.net/ can be used to convert addresses to coordinates.

 # Areas